Find Trade Colleges

 There are 3,494 students at Riverland Community College in total, 1,185 are full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

-Roughly 29% of students at Riverland Community College take out loans to pay for college.
-The typical student loan amount is $5,813 a year.
-The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!
+29% of Riverland Community College students take out loans to afford college costs.
+The average amount of student loans is $5,813 a year.
+The student loan default rate of 3.1% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private